 The Future of the Legacy Application Modernization Market is MaaS

 “What I see is that there will be no such thing as application software that is left behind or lost to obsolescence.
 I see the future as a world without legacy applications.

-My vision is that a world without legacy applications is the one powered by the platform like MaaS that will become the springboard for industrialization of the current legacy modernization market.
+My vision is that a world without legacy applications is one powered by a platform like MaaS that will become the springboard for industrialization of the current legacy modernization market.
 It is the vehicle that will transform the current market from small and fractured niches into a global industry.

 Deliver a ubiquitous platform with a worldwide ecosystem supporting a) the entire lifecycle of legacy application modernization and b) the continuous evolution of legacy application software.”